-No specific development proposal is required at this time.
-Please do not respond to the Stage 2 Request for Proposals until the City requests that you do so.
+Proposals have been requested from pre-qualified developers.
+Please do not respond to the Stage 2 Request for Proposals unless the City has requested that you do so.

 Selection Criteria for the Proposal Stage

 Evaluation of the respondent's proposal will be based upon the following: